Use Instructional Technologies for Traditional Classroom Contingency Planning

 • Create electronic copies of lecture materials and store materials online for easy retrieval, upload to the Content tool, or email directly to students.

-• Record audio lectures using the YuJa Software Capture Ribbon in PowerPoint.
-Instructors can use a headset and computer to easily record audio lectures on top of their Power Point slides.
+• Record audio lectures using TechSmith Knowmia.
+Instructors can use a headset and computer to easily record audio lectures on top of their Power Point slides and store them in the TechSmith "My Library."

 • Hold discussions using Webex.
 This tool allows for real-time, synchronous discussion and is one way to determine students' understanding of course materials using a question and answer format.